bespinian/serverless-workshop/README.md

 #### Authentication

-In order to authenticate Terraform, you first need to create an access key by performing the following steps:
+To authenticate Terraform, you first need to create an access key by performing the following steps:

 1. Log in to the AWS Console with your credentials
 1. Click on your name in the top right of the screen